-Wrap the remaining end piece around the stem until it’s all the way tucked away – if any wire end is exposed, the blunt end pliers will help push it down so it doesn’t show.
+Wrap the remaining end piece around the stem until it’s tucked all the way around.
+If any wire end is exposed, use the blunt end pliers to push it down so it doesn’t show.
 All right – you’ve got the base of your wire bubble wand complete 🙂

 Once you’ve wrapped wire to your taste, finalize the ends and use the blunt end pliers to push them down as loose wire ends can scratch or poke you.

-OK…now when you are ready to try out your wands, you’ll need the soap concoction.
+When you are ready to try out your new diy wire bubble wands, you’ll need a soap concoction.
+So let’s make that, too!
 It was kind of tricky at first to get it right, because although you only need a few ingredients to do so, you have to add them correctly.
 You need some dishwashing soap (think Dawn, Ajax, etc.), warm water, and glycerin.

 Pour the water into your bottle or jar first and then add the dishwashing soap in a skinny stream so it goes to the bottom and doesn’t form suds.
-I did it bass-akwards at first and when suds form on top it won’t work, the little bitty bubbles just sat on the loop of my wand and evaporated.
+I did it bass-akwards at first and when suds form on top it won’t work as well, the little bitty bubbles just sat on the loop of my wand and evaporated.